-The whitening word is generated using polynomial $g(D) = D^7 + D^4 + 1$ , which then is XORed with the data packet that is to be whitened, or de-whitened.
-See the figure below.
+The whitening word is generated using polynomial $g(D) = D^7 + D^4 + 1$, which then is XORed with the data packet that is to be whitened, or de-whitened.
+The linear feedback shift register is initialized via DATAWHITEIV.
+See the following figure.

-Figure 87: Data whitening and de-whitening
+Figure 89: Data whitening and de-whitening